usama-asghar1/BootcampersSurvivalGuide/README.md

 Potential future improvements:

-- Add a avigation bar at the top of the page that has a Home Button, Burger Icon drop down menu etc.
+- Add a navigation bar at the top of the page that has a Home Button, Burger Icon drop down menu etc.
 - Add a backend so that the each forum is stored in a database and can be retrieved
 - Add authentication for the login page so that users can login in their own profile and post questions and answers